Scalo Northern Italian Grill – Albuquerque, New Mexico

 Perhaps not coincidentally, just a few weeks before that transformative visit Scalo’s ownership changed hands with entrepreneur Steve Paternoster assuming the helm.
 Paternoster is one of Albuquerque’s most successful restaurant impresarios, having had a hand on several successful start-ups including La Brasserie Provence and Ptit Louis Bistro.
 He is also one of the city’s most active philanthropists, garnering the New Mexico Restaurant Association’s (NMRA) Cornerstone Humanitarian of the Year for New Mexico in 2010.
 That same year Scalo and Brasserie La Provence shared the NMRA’s “Restaurant Neighbor Award” for their ongoing contributions to many civic organizations, schools and churches.

 A meal at Scalo includes complimentary bread baked by the Swiss Alps Bakery which has been serving the Duke City for more than a decade.
 It’s a hearty, hard-crusted, airy bread just perfect for sopping up Scalo’s savory sauces.
 The bread is served with an olive oil and Balsamic vinegar mix.
-Alternatively, you can request butter, but it’s generally chilled and not easy to spread.
-For brunch (described below), the bread basket also includes fresh fruit danish.
+Alternatively, you can request butter which is soft and easy to spread.

 The lunch menu includes several wood-fired gourmet pizzas, most crafted with fairly standard, albeit high-quality ingredients.
 On occasion, the pizze (sic) menu also includes pizza crafted with ingredients you might not see elsewhere in New Mexico on a pizza.
 Creativity seems to be a hallmark of all Scalo entrees.
 One pizza we enjoyed immensely but which isn’t on the standard pizze menu showcased fig preserve, prosciutto, Gorgonzola, mozzarella and arugula.
 At first browse, these ingredients seem somewhat disparate, yet Scalo made them work in a taste bud pleasing fashion.
 Scalo’s pizza is a semi-round pie served slightly crispy and waifishly thin.
 It’s not likely you’ll have any leftovers save for the impressions left on your olfactory memories and taste buds.